 A teen attending the retreat told us that this was the first time in her life she felt loved and accepted for who she was.
-Plus, her grandmother who is her primary caregiver, shared that this was the first time her granddaughter didn’t insist she was with her at all times.
-In the past they have tried youth groups and other teen groups, even with supports, but nothing had been successful until their experience this week.
+Her grandmother and primary caregiver, shared that this was the first time her granddaughter didn’t insist she was with her at all times.
+They had tried youth groups and other teen groups, even with supports, but nothing had been successful until their experience this week.

-One family after the first night of programming shared with a few of us on the team that even if the first night was the only part of the retreat, they could attend, they have already had the best family vacation ever.
-This same family had brought grandma and grandpa along as their respite providers and were surprised that even grandma and grandpa could get respite and time with their typical grandchildren, which they rarely experience.
+One family after the first night of programming shared with our team that even if the first night was the only part of the retreat, they could attend, they have already had the best family vacation ever.

 One mom said she came with a list of questions on how to homeschool her special needs daughter, not even thinking she would take the plunge because it seemed so daunting, but on the final day of the retreat she was glad to tell the entire group that although she never asked any of her homeschooling questions, she felt encouraged by the stories other families had shared of their homeschooling experiences, knew how to access resources as she needed them in the future, and felt supported by a community she could stay in contact with as she started her homeschooling journey.
 She left confident and empowered to move forward in God’s call to teach and disciple her daughter at home.

-Another mom shared how her family had driven from Chicago, IL to Stewartville, MN to attend this retreat because they thought it would be good for their kids, only to realize just how much her and her husband needed to have time for fellowship, time together as a couple, and time to listen to what the Lord had to say to them to renew and deepen their faith.
+One family had driven from Chicago, IL to attend camp because they thought it would be good for their kids, only to realize just how much they as a couple needed time for fellowship, each other, and with the Lord.

-One homeschooling mom and her two children (18 and 17) had never had the opportunity to experience inclusion or work alongside or with anyone affected by disability until this week.
+One homeschooling mom and her two children (18 and 17) had never experienced inclusion or worked alongside someone affected by disability until this week.
 Throughout the week, this family allowed God to work through them and their willingness to serve.
 The mom expressed how deeply humbled she felt that the family she worked with would be so trusting to allow her to work with their daughter, and what a great privilege it was for her that her camper (who was greatly affected by autism) would allow her into her world this week.
 Her kids also were always willing to serve and were great role models for the campers they were assigned to as well as other kids who needed extra attention throughout the week.
 The mom even said when it was time to leave, it was unlike her kids to not want to leave, but they were one of the last families to finish saying their goodbyes.